 Environmental biologists, who commonly work on preserving and recovering natural habitats, might specialize in naturally occurring primary ecosystems, such as forests, grasslands or wetlands, or in secondary ecosystems created by agriculture, urban development and other human developments.
 Find out what you can learn in bachelor's, master's and doctoral degree programs and where you could work.
-Schools offering Biology degrees can also be found in these popular choices.

 What You Need to Know

 As an environmental biologist, your work will be to preserve and restore the environment by identifying problems related to pollution, habitat destruction or other environmental problems and providing solutions.
 Your studies in environmental biology will focus mainly on lab courses and fieldwork experiences to prepare you for technical, research or consultant positions in the field.